Sharma-IT/sharma-it/README.md

   `,

-  about: `👨🏽‍💻 I am a Computer Science graduate and IT professional who has dedicated the last few years to building a career Software Quality and Testing.
+  about: `👨🏽‍💻 I am a Computer Science graduate and IT professional who has dedicated the last few years to building a career in Software Quality and Testing.
 Outside of what I focus on in my career, I also have passions for automation, scripting, and cybersecurity.
-If you'd like to learn more about my professional impact within the Software Quality domain specifically please check out my LinkedIn.
+If you'd like to learn more about my professional impact within the Software Quality domain specifically, please check out my LinkedIn.

   `,

   work: `🤖 I'm a big proponent of using automation and scripting to maximise productivity and improve the efficiency of your workflow.
 I leverage these skills to streamline repetitive tasks, both complex and mundane.
-Whether it's a CLI script to fill payroll hours or a comprehensive Cypress framework to test an app used by 100,000+ users, I will automate it.
+Whether it's a CLI script to fill payroll hours or a comprehensive Cypress framework to test an app used by 100,000+ users, it will be automatec.
 While my automation work tackles daily needs and other requirements, I polish scripts and code before sharing on GitHub by improving capabilities, documentation, and structure.
 That way you get more to work with and can better contribute to my projects.